Harness images shown are sample images. Actual product may vary.

 Our engine management harness contains any fuses and relays that will be needed, and the required splicing on the consumer’s end of it is fairly basic.
 There are no main power feeds required for this harness, just a single switched ignition power will switch a relay in the harness that in turn, supplies 12V power to all of the required engine sensors and the ECU.

 These harnesses are designed for the hot rod, or project car that will be using aftermarket or mechanical gauges.
-There is no wiring for oil or temperature gauges since the aftermarket usually supplies sending units and wiring for these.
+There is no output wire for oil pressure or temperature gauges since the aftermarket usually supplies sending units and wiring for these.
 The harness will have provisions to plug in to the stock oil pressure and coolant temperature sensors on the engine for use with OBD scanners/gauges.

 All of our harnesses, whether it is a complete custom harness, or our engine management harness, come with an easily accessible DLC (Data Link Connector) that is usually long enough to be mounted in the passenger compartment.
 This allows for easy access to the ECU via a laptop or standard scan tool.